tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 Register a new ERC-20 or ERC-20-equivalent token in the virtual account

 <h4>2 credits per API call.</h4><br/> <p>This is the first step to create a new ERC-20 or ERC-20 equivalent token with some supply in a virtual account.<br/> <br/> <br/> This method only creates Tatum Private ledger virtual currency with predefined parameters.
 It will not generate any blockchain smart contract.<br/> The whole supply of token is stored in the customer's newly created account.
-Then it is possible to create new Tatum accounts with token name as account's currency.<br/> Newly created account is frozen until the specific smart contract address is linked with the Tatum virtual currency, representing the token.<br/> Order of the steps to create smart contract with Tatum private ledger support: <ol> <li>Register token</a> (this API) - creates a virtual currency within Tatum</li> <li><a href="https://apidoc.tatum.io/tag/Fungible-Tokens-(ERC-20-or-compatible)#operation/Erc20Deploy">Deploy smart contract</a> - create new smart contract on the blockchain</li> <li><a href="#operation/storeTokenAddress">Store smart contract address</a> - link newly created smart contract address with Tatum virtual currency - this operation enables frozen account and enables ledger synchronization for Tatum accounts</li> </ol> Address on the blockchain, where all initial supply will be transferred, can be defined via the address or xpub and derivationIndex.
-When xpub is present, the account connected to this virtualCurrency will be set as the account's xpub. </p>
+Then it is possible to create new Tatum accounts with token name as account's currency.<br/> Newly created account is frozen until the specific smart contract address is linked with the Tatum virtual currency, representing the token.<br/> Order of the steps to create smart contract with Tatum private ledger support: <ol> <li>Register token</a> (this API) - creates a virtual currency within Tatum</li> <li><a href="https://apidoc.tatum.io/tag/Fungible-Tokens-(ERC-20-or-compatible)#operation/Erc20Deploy">Deploy smart contract</a> - create new smart contract on the blockchain</li> <li><a href="#operation/storeTokenAddress">Store smart contract address</a> - link newly created smart contract address with Tatum virtual currency - this operation enables frozen account and enables ledger synchronization for Tatum accounts</li> </ol> Blockchain address will be assigned to the virtual account as a deposit address.
+It can be defined via the address explicitly or by using xpub and derivationIndex. </p>

 ### Example